blessing-o/ReadMeCreator/README.md

 ## Description
 ReadMe Creator

-The ReadMe creator creates allows a user create a REadME
+The ReadMe creator creates allows a user create a ReadME using the default readme template

-The weather dashboard project was to asses our understanding of using the fetch api.
-We are to build a weather dashboard that shows the current temperature, humdity, wind as well as the future forecast for any given city.

 ## Installation